 Suffering from Runger?
 4 Tips to Tame Your Rungries

 Runger is the strong feeling of hunger you get after a workout.
+It’s a common side effect that many runners face but there are a number of ways to prevent and cure your post-run hunger.

 Have you experienced this before?
 You finish up a run or other challenging workout and that terrible feeling hits.
 You know the one…. that feeling that you want to devour everything in your path.